Home Compare DSFIR.AS vs EXO.AS

 DSM-Firmenich vs Exor N.V.: Which Stock Looks Stronger in 2026?

 Exor holds the cleaner structural position, with the lead spread across profitability and stability.
-DSM-Firmenich still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+DSM-Firmenich does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Profitability still does most of the heavy lifting in this comparison.
-Exor N.V. leads by 24 points on the overall comparison score.
+Most of the separation is still concentrated in profitability.
+Exor N.V. leads by 35 points on the overall comparison score.

 Trajectory Similarity